Sohabhatt/System-C/README.md

 ```

 ### Processes
-Functions that define the behavior of modules.
-Three types:
+ - Functions that define the behavior of modules.
+Three types of processes are available in SystemC:

 **SC_METHOD:**
   - Runs instantly.